segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ##### What level of access do the AWS roles have?

-There are four roles which Data Lakes assigns during set up:
+The roles which Data Lakes assigns during set up are:

 - **`segment-datalake-iam-role`** - This is the role that Segment assumes to access S3, Glue and the EMR cluster.
 It allows Segment access to:
   - Get, create, delete access to the Glue catalog.
 Note that this does not provide access to Glue ETL or Glue crawlers.